sngrmvj/todo-ui/README.md

 ### Features
 - Splash screen
-- Password view while typing.
+- View password while typing.
 - Login as it requires to monitor the items based on the user.
 - Page to enter the items for the planner initially.
 From next time we can use api store the items.
 - Connect to Flask application which stores item planners in the database.